Equity Research Tutorials

-All in all, primary market is that part of the capital market where new securities are created are directly purchased by the investors from the issuer.
+All in all, the primary market is that part of the capital market where new securities are created are directly purchased by the investors from the issuer.
 And the creation of new securities facilitates growth within the economy.
 Once the securities are purchased by the investors, they can be traded in a “secondary market” like the stock exchange (NYSE or NASDAQ), bond market or derivatives exchange.

 - Public Issue – This term refer to company’s issuing of new securities through its initial public offer (IPO) and are “going public”.
-A large number of investors can purchase these newly issued securities in this open market.
+A large number of investors can purchase these newly issued securities in this open primary market.

 - Rights Issue – Rights issue is an invitation to the existing shareholder’s to purchase additional new shares (in proportion of their holdings) within a fixed time period.